KerimaH3/Active-Directory-User-Management-Lab/README.md

 # 5. Created Security Groups
 Created:

-HR_Users
+IT_Admins
-Assigned HR users to the group.
+Assigned IT Admins to the group.

 Screenshots
 screenshots/security-groups/